dragonflydb/documentation/docs/command-reference/strings/setrange.md

 ### Can the `offset` parameter be negative?

 No, the `offset` parameter must be a non-negative integer.
 If a negative value is provided, an error will result.

-### Is `SETRANGE` atomic?

-Yes, like most string commands in Dragonfly and Redis, `SETRANGE` is atomic, ensuring that concurrent operations on the same string yield consistent results.